Dom people: Distribution

-There is a large concentration of Dom in Jordan.
-Researchers have written that "they accommodate Arab racism by hiding their ethnic identity", since they would not be accepted into Arabian society once their true identity is revealed.
-In Jordan, they call themselves Bani Murra.
+There is a large concentration of Doms in Jordan, where they call themselves Bani Murra.
+Researchers have written that "they accommodate Arab racism by hiding their ethnic identity", since they would not be accepted into Arab societies once their true identity is revealed due to the anti-Romani sentiment that is prevalent in the Arab world.
+Their community numbers around 70,000 in Jordan, according to estimates in 2015.